getsentry/sentry.engineering/data/blog/how-open-pr-comments-work.md

 ## Webhook

-When somebody installs the Sentry Github App, we request permissions so that we can consume webhooks for particular events that we would like to handle.
-We have a webhook for pull request events that does stuff on the Sentry side when somebody interacts with a pull request on Github.
+When somebody installs the [Sentry GitHub App](https://github.com/apps/sentry-io), we request permissions so that we can consume webhooks for particular events that we would like to handle.
+We have a webhook for pull request events that does stuff on the Sentry side when somebody interacts with a pull request on GitHub.
 So when somebody opens a pull request, we can kick off the open PR comment workflow.

 ## Comment workflow

 ### Qualification checks

-We fetch information for the PR files from Github, and then ensure that we don’t comment on PRs that have any of the following:
+We fetch information for the PR files from GitHub, and then ensure that we don’t comment on PRs that have any of the following:

 1. More than 7 files modified
 2. More than 500 lines changed